actions-marketplace-validations/Voyrox_Merge-M8/README.md

-# PR Risk Assessment GitHub Action
+# Metge Mate GitHub Action

 Nightwatch is a GitHub Action for teams that need faster, higher quality pull request reviews.
 It posts a concise, actionable report directly on the PR to accelerate resolution and reduce review thrash.